bholten/fixingbe/README.md

 # Fixing Bio-Engineer

-Star Wars: Galaxies was a fantastic MMORPG that was unfortunately completely redesigned while in its prime.
-[Various emulators](https://swgemu.com) exist to recapture the magic, and one of the most compelling and gameplay systems was Bio-Engineering.
+Star Wars: Galaxies was a fantastic MMORPG that was unfortunately shut down 2011.
+[Various emulators](https://swgemu.com) exist to recapture the magic, and one of the most compelling and complex systems in the game was Bio-Engineering.

 This is a repository of data and analysis used as an attempt to reverse-engineer how Bio-Engineering worked.